Past Tense 2: Imperfect (das Imperfekt/Präteritum)

 - a – ie – a / au – ie – au / ei – ie – ei / u – ie – u / o – ie – o / a – i – a = gefallen – gefiel – gefallen / laufen – lief – gelaufen / heißen – hieß – geheißen / rufen – rief – gerufen / stoßen – stieß – gestoßen / fangen – fing – gefangen

-Modal verbs are commonly used in their preterite/simple past form in both written and spoken German.
+Modal verbs are commonly used in their preterite/simple past form in both written and spoken German, and their meanings are identical.
 Although the present perfect forms do exist, they are not really used.
 Notice that the umlauts are dropped when forming the past tense of these verbs.